-The choice and structure of these methods are initially independent of the media used.
-Lectures can, for example, be given live or presented by video; a check test can be carried out on paper or on a screen.
+The choice and design of methods are initially independent of the media used.
+Lectures can, for example, be delivered live or presented via video, and a multiple-choice test can be conducted on paper or on a screen.

-The following questions can be helpful when choosing methods:
+The following questions can help when choosing a method:

-• Is this method suitable for achieving a certain learning objective?
+- Is the method suitable for achieving a specific learning objective?

-• How should the learning process be structured? (task design, composition of groups, forms of interaction, etc.)?
+- How should the learning process be structured (design of work tasks, group composition, forms of interaction, etc.)?

 Offers